Fleur:'So, we could supply you with 40,000 components per month, for a two-year period at a unit cost of $4.35 per component.'

 Bill:'Well, we have received a quote from one of your competitors at $3.53 per unit.'

 Bill:'For 50,000 units per month we wouldn't expect to pay more than $3.85 per unit.
-I would say that this price is the going rate for this quantity.'
+I would say that this price is the going rate for the quantity.'

 Fleur:'I don't think that we could go that far.
 Under $4 per unit.
-It's not enough.'
+It's too low.'